adnzaki/ss-paging/README.md

 ```

 ## Brief Concept
-SSPaging aims to allow developer get a full control of pagination.
-Rather than using a full pagination library with the template included, you can include pagination functionalities on your own template as long as it is use Vue.js.
-With this way, you have a full flexibility with pagination without having to breakdown your current template.
+SSPaging aims to allow developer to get a full control of pagination.
+Rather than using a full pagination library with the template included, you can include pagination functionalities on your own template as long as it uses Vue.js.
+By using this way, you have a full flexibility with pagination without having to breakdown your current template.
 SSPaging can be used everywhere in your template, without forcing you to use template from pagination library itself.

 ## Features
 - ### Powerful